Maria (Twelfth Night)

 Maria is a fictional character in the play Twelfth Night by William Shakespeare.
 She is a servant in Olivia's household.
 Maria is shown to have a friendly relationship with Sir Toby Belch, and exhibits a witty attitude.
 Maria also forges a love letter to Malvolio which results in Malvolio being confined to a dark room (a treatment for madness).
+In the end of the play, this relationship with Sir Toby Belch ultimately leads to their marriage.